nasoviva/nasoviva/README.md

 ### Hi there 👋
 My name is Victoria.
-I'm a student of the School21 programming school (Ecole Branch 42).

-🌱 Now I'm learning Java language at course by EPAM.
+🌱 I'm a student of the School21 programming school (Ecole Branch 42).

 🔭 I dream of trying my hand at a real project under the guidance of a mentor.